kalabro/kalabro.tech/content/blog/my-tech-year-in-review-2023/index.md

 This year, I had a chance to work on frontend and backend, from microservices to microfrontends, with classic databases and asynchronous messaging mechanisms.
 I discovered my natural ability to navigate foreign codebases and pick up new tools quickly.
 I’m an okay coder, but with much more practice (and Copilot), I made great progress this year.

 After reading that last line, you may think that I’m being humble.
-Yes and no. I somehow have never needed to be very good at programming, but at the same time, it’s part of my job that I admire most.
+Yes and no. I somehow have never needed to be very good at programming, but at the same time it’s part of my job that I admire the most.

 ### Writing